They "again reached for rocks to stone Him." —John 10:31

 Jesus is alive and loving us personally.
 We are responding to His love — whether we admit it or not.
 We are rejecting Jesus' love or loving Him in return.
 Love Jesus always and forever.

 Prayer: Father, I repent of any ways in which I have physically or emotionally abused Jesus.

 Promise: "He has rescued the life of the poor."
 Jer 20:13

 Praise: John repented of denying Jesus by his silence.

-Rescript: In accord with the Code of Canon Law, I hereby grant the Imprimatur ("Permission to Publish") for One Bread, One Body covering the period from February 1, 2017 through March 31, 2017. †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, October 12, 2016.
+Rescript: In accord with the Code of Canon Law, I hereby grant the Nihil Obstat ("Permission to Publish") for One Bread, One Body covering the period from April 1, 2020 through May 31, 2020. †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, September 24, 2020.

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.